 Social Media Marketing

 Interacting with consumers and potential customers across social media networks can help increase customer satisfaction and brand loyalty.
-Not surprisingly, social media has quickly become the backbone of multichannel initiatives and has helped continue conversations online that keep brands on the minds on potential customers.
-By sending highly personalized and relevant social media messages through automation, marketers are able to collect responses and customer data from social media channels, which in turn helps improves communication and drive conversions.
+Not surprisingly, social media has quickly become the backbone of multichannel marketing initiatives and has helped continue conversations online that keep brands in the minds of potential customers.
+By sending highly personalized and relevant social media messages through automation, marketers are able to collect responses and customer data from social media channels, which in turn helps improve communication and drive conversions.

 Fear of Missing Out (FOMO)